Ken O'Brien

 Kenneth John O'Brien Jr. (born November 27, 1960) is an American former professional football player who was a quarterback in the National Football League (NFL) for the New York Jets and Philadelphia Eagles.
 One of the six quarterbacks in the famed quarterback class of 1983, O'Brien was the first quarterback in the franchise history of the Jets to finish with the highest passer rating in a season.
 He held the team record for most consecutive pass completions (17) in a game.
 In 1997, he was inducted into the College Football Hall of Fame.

-High school and college career
+Early life and college

 O'Brien played for Jesuit High School in Carmichael, California.

-O'Brien started his collegiate football career in 1978 at Sacramento State as a reserve.
-He played at the University of California, Davis under coach Jim Sochor.
+O'Brien started his collegiate football career in 1978 at Sacramento State as a reserve before transferring to University of California, Davis to play under coach Jim Sochor.
 In his senior year, 1982, he was an NCAA Division II All-American.
-He led UCD to a 10-0 regular season mark and to the Division II championship game.
+He led UCD to a 10–0 regular season mark and to the Division II championship game.
 He was ranked #2 in total offense and #3 in passing efficiency in Division II.
 He also won the Babe Slater Award for being the most outstanding male athlete at UC Davis.

+O'Brien was the first player to play for both teams in the Causeway Classic.

 O'Brien was selected as All-Far Western Conference QB three times and was selected to the College Football Hall of Fame in 1997.